feilongwang92/app-data/README.md

 - Codes of some functions seem necessarily complicated.
 They are coded to save calculation time.
 For example, originally, it takes a few lines in function diameterExceedCnstr, which is to find out whether the diameter of a cluster (defined as the longest distance between any two locations in the cluster) exceeds 200 meters.
 For saving computation time, the function is rewritten by applying some additional heuristic rules (see comments in function diameter).

+- For more understandings of the algorithms underlying these codes: Refer to a report [Promises of transportation big data, 2019](https://www.fhwa.dot.gov/planning/tmip/publications/other_reports/data_emerging_tech/index.cfm "Promises of transportation big data, 2019") that is a deliverable of the FHWA project in 2018.
+Refer to the paper by [Wang et al., extracting trip ends from multi-sourced data, 2019.](http://www.sciencedirect.com/science/article/pii/S0968090X18316085 "Wang et al., extracting trip ends from multi-sourced data, 2019.")

+**Deploy computation environment**

 - Codes are written in **python 2.7**; do remember that python codes are sensitive to package versions.
 The codes are tested in an environment of **anaconda2-4.2.0**.
 So the easiest way of duplicating the computation environment is to install [anaconda2-4.2.0](https://repo.anaconda.com/archive/ "anaconda2-4.2.0").
 Note, it is not the latest anaconda version.
 It is found that the outputs could be different if an environment other than anaconda2-4 is used; it is not clear which package dependency raises this issue.

-- For more understandings of the algorithms underlying these codes: Refer to a report [Promises of transportation big data, 2019](https://www.fhwa.dot.gov/planning/tmip/publications/other_reports/data_emerging_tech/index.cfm "Promises of transportation big data, 2019") that is a deliverable of the FHWA project in 2018.
-Refer to the paper by [Wang et al., extracting trip ends from multi-sourced data, 2019.](http://www.sciencedirect.com/science/article/pii/S0968090X18316085 "Wang et al., extracting trip ends from multi-sourced data, 2019.")